 If a student wants SSD to convert additional reading material he or she receives during the quarter, the material must be brought to the SSD office immediately in order to ensure sufficient conversion time.
 SSD staff will work with students and handle emergency needs on a case-by-case basis.

 Information is also available in Braille or enlarged print.
 Students should follow the above document conversions procedures for Braille or enlarged materials.

 It may be appropriate for a student to use adaptive equipment in the classroom or in the preparation of class assignments.
 The University provides some adaptive equipment for general student use and a list of such equipment is available in SSD.
 If a student has the accommodation of the use of a recording device in class, that student must first notify the classroom instructor prior to using it.
-The SSD office has a teletypewriter telephone (TTY) that is available for student use during working hours.
-The phone number is 847-467-5533.

 Students who believe they will benefit from using other adaptive equipment may make a request of SSD to purchase adaptive equipment.
 The Director of SSD will evaluate the appropriateness of such accommodation or service based on the student's disability and functional limitations.
 Northwestern will only purchase adaptive equipment necessary to provide students with disabilities equal access to the educational opportunities provided by the University.
 Personal care items are the responsibility of the student.
 SSD will provide students information about federal and state vocational rehabilitation agencies that may be able to supply supplemental adaptive equipment.